krissen/output-panel.nvim/README.md

 end, { desc = "Knit document" })
 ```

-Without `output_panel` it falls back to snacks.nvim (or `vim.notify`) messages
+Without `output_panel` it simply routes notifications through the usual fallback
-while still respecting the provided titles/timeouts.
+chain (Snacks first if installed, otherwise `vim.notify`) while still respecting
+the provided titles/timeouts.
 Use the `panel` table to
 adjust the window when live streaming (e.g. set a dedicated profile, tweak
 layout, or disable `notify_start`).